 The Wood was the blueprint for maintaining friendships with those who started from the bottom and came up with you.
 It was Roland’s wedding day and him being the clown he is, decides to get drunk and act a fool moments before making one of the most important changes in his life.
-But who was there with him, his boys from way back when still putting up with his bull but avoiding the judgment and more so inputting tough love because like any true friend they have your best interest at heart.
+But who was there with him, his boys from way back when, still putting up with his bull but avoiding the judgment and more so inputting tough love because like any true friend, they have your best interest at heart.

 It was more so ‘brotherly love,’ rather than the four-letter word in general that we seen throughout this movie.
-And for me at least, I hope my younger brother, nephews and future son of my own, can secure that bond of friendship to embark the best man they can be with the support of their brothers beside them.
+And for me at least, I hope my younger brother, nephews and future son of my own, can secure that bond of friendship to embark the best Black man they can be with the support of their brothers beside them.

 Love & Basketball (2000)

 Love & Basketball taught me about the foundation of building a relationship and maintaining that passion for whatever God has called upon you to do.
-Monica and Quincy’s relationship started off rocky and continued to do so as they became older, more mature, and signified a love-hate relationship.
+Monica and Quincy’s relationship started off rocky and continued to do so as they became older, more mature and signified a love-hate relationship.
 But if there was one thing they could agree on in the beginning stages of their complicated relationship, was their love for none other than basketball and how it made them feel superior; just like the things and people we love make us feel no matter the moment in time.
-Their friendship was built on commonalities, which strengthened their romantic turn and made them realize the person they loved were right there beside them even if it wasn’t always together.
-It took time and distance, juggling select partners and falling out of love with what you love because you couldn’t do it with who you love to make these two realize how much they mutually needed each other.
+Their friendship was built on commonalities, which strengthened their romantic turn and made them realize the person they loved was right there beside them even if it wasn’t always together.
+It took time and distance, juggling select partners and falling out of love with what you love because you couldn’t do it with who you love, to make these two realize how much they mutually needed each other.

 And we know it’s more than likely a very rare occasion when someone literally backs out of marrying their significant other the day before for someone else, who actually lost the bet in a game of one-on-one.
-But it’s ‘just a movie’ in the end, and Monica and Quincy being in a relationship seemed to not settle with anyone but who they always found a way back too.
+But it’s ‘just a movie,’ in the end and Monica and Quincy being in a relationship seemed to not settle with anyone but who they always found a way back too.
 I personally, will forever stan for the McCalls.
 SNS.

 All is fair in love and basketball.